Miss Sabrina Mahisha

 • 10% Tax Exemption will be made on any income earned by other than Individual, Firm & Hindu Undivided Firm from exporting goods manufactured in Leadership in Energy and Environmental Design (LEED) Certified Factories.

-• Any Transportation Service, Mobile Telecommunication Service, Internet, and Internet-Related Service will not be benefitted under this SRO- 158- Aain/Aikor/2022.
+• Any Transportation Service, Mobile Telecommunication Service, Internet, and Internet-related service will not benefit under this SRO- 158- Aain/Aikor/2022.

 b) Yarn production & dyeing (SRO- 159- Aain/Aikor/2022 dated 01 June 2022): The Government has made a 15% tax rate on the income of the business relating to Yarn Production, dyeing, finishing, printing, and other similar business to this.
 This exemption will be applicable from 01 July 2022 to 30 June 2025.